jmajkutewicz/EditPrefs/readme.md

 # Wiki Preferences

-This repo contains code for the paper "TBA"
+This repo contains code for the paper "Aligning large language models with human preferences using historical text edits"

 This tool creates an LLM alignment dataset from Wikipedia articles' edition history.